 How Can Customers Shop with Alexa?

-Before I explain how you should optimize your Amazon content for Alexa, let’s take a look at the ways customers can shop with their voice today.
+Before I explain how you should optimise your Amazon content for Alexa, let’s take a look at the ways customers can shop with their voice today.

 There are two options available: